 The Tribunal will consider information such as:

-For more information about the 6 month time limit for making a complaint, see Time Limit for Filing a Complaint.
+For more information about the one year time limit for making a complaint, see Time Limit for Filing a Complaint.